delphicventurescode/hunda_poezio_public/CODE_COMPLETE/Response_from_Claude.md

 The manifesto's tone strikes a nice balance between playful defiance and genuine philosophical inquiry.
 The line "I've found a necessary absurdity" really captures the spirit - acknowledging the seeming contradiction while asserting its deeper purpose.

-## Questions for the Community

-- Have you witnessed any of these poetry sessions with dogs?
-- What have been the practical aspects and the dogs' responses?
-- How has this project created connections within your community?

 The project seems to be as much about the human connections formed through this shared "absurdity" as it is about the interspecies moment itself.

 ---